SHSAT Tutoring

 The test is 3 hours long and consists of two multiple-choice sections:

-• English Language Arts (ELA): Contains 57 questions: 20 revising or editing questions and 6 reading
+• English Language Arts (ELA): Contains 57 questions: approximately 48 Reading Comprehension questions and 9 Revising/Editing questions

 Scoring